-Atlantic Shores has assembled a Fisheries Communication Team (Table 1-1) that is comprised of Atlantic Shores management, a FLO, Fisheries Support Staff and, as necessary, Fishing Industry Representatives (FIRs).
+Atlantic Shores has assembled a Fisheries Communication Team (Table 1-1) that is comprised of Atlantic Shores management, a FLO, Fisheries Support Staff, and Fishing Industry Representatives (FIRs).
 In this structure, an active commercial fisherman is employed as the FLO with the support of land-based Fisheries Support Staff.
 This structure combines the experience, credibility and passion of an active commercial fishermen with support staff that is also knowledgeable of and experienced in the region's fisheries.

 The FLO in this structure also fulfills many of the same roles as that of a FIR.
-Where necessary, additional FIRs may be nominated to represent specific fisheries that are identified within the Lease Area or along the Export Cable Routes.
+Additional FIRs have been included in the FCT to represent specific fishing communities that are identified within the Lease Area or along the Export Cable Corridors.
 This combination of experience and skills, together with the leadership and resources of Atlantic Shores Management, form the Fisheries Communication Team.
-As with the entire FCP, this team will not remain static and will evolve over time as development of the Atlantic Shores Lease Area progresses.
+As with the entire FCP, this team will not remain static and will evolve over time as development of the Atlantic Shores Lease Areas progresses.